Shyvana Build Guide by BlueFalkon

 Wit's End as it provides a good deal of initial attack speed, plus the passive on it makes you all the more deadly.
 I don't worry about boots right at the beginning because with

-Ghost and Burnout, Shyvana is already fairly mobile early game.
+Burnout, Shyvana is already fairly mobile early game.
 Use Burnout while moving from location to location for a quick movement speed buff.
 When it actually is time to get boots after obtaining Wit's End, I recommend

 Berserker's Greaves for the additional attack speed to make up for the rest of the build.